procrastinatio/web-map-printing/web-map-printing.md

 _This document explores various alternatives for generating suitable document for printing to be used in a web mapping application. _

-The mother of all web mapping application
+The mother of all web mapping application, in 1993

 !["XEROX Parc Map Viewer"](img/xerox_parc_map_viewer_june_1993.jpg){ width=250px }\